 - People who suffer from severe arthritis or osteoporosis must avoid the Virasana pose.

-- People suffering from a fever, cold, or flu.
+- People suffer from a fever, cold, or flu.

 - Anyone who has suffered an injury in the legs or the back should avoid the Virasana pose.